 Credit Basics

-Foundational Canadian credit terms such as credit files, credit history, revolving credit, and installment credit.
+Foundational Canadian credit terms such as consumer credit, borrower and lender roles, credit files, credit history, and core borrowing structures.

 Credit Basics explains the first concepts readers need before a credit report or score means anything.
-This section defines the building blocks of Canadian consumer credit, including what a credit file is, how credit history develops, and how revolving and installment borrowing differ.
+This section defines the building blocks of Canadian consumer credit, including what consumer credit covers, who the borrower and lender are, what a creditor is, how a credit file develops, and how revolving and installment borrowing differ.

 It is the right starting point when a reader is new to Canadian credit, has never reviewed a bureau file before, or keeps seeing the same words across cards, loans, and score discussions without knowing how they connect.